 A sunflower and marigold border would look lovely next to a pepper patch, and the peppers would look lovely, too, with all that pest protection.

 Pumpkins and other winter squash act as living mulch for sunflowers, and together they make a pretty autumn scene.
-The broad leaves on these vining squash act as a living mulch, suppressing weeds and holding moisture in the soil.
+The broad leaves of these vining squash serve as a living mulch, suppressing weeds and retaining moisture in the soil.
 In turn, sunflowers attract pollinators essential for the fruit production of squash plants.

 10. Tomatoes